StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback: SketchDUO

 \section{SketchDUO}

-SketchDUO contains 35,851 instance-level sketch images paired with textual captions and 54,370 question-answer (QA) sets.
+SketchDUO contains 35,851 instance-level sketch images paired with textual captions and 54,370 QA sets.
 By offering both captions and QA pairs, SketchDUO provides rich descriptions for individual objects, effectively addressing the limitations of existing datasets.
 The dataset adopts a contrastive approach, featuring positive examples that capture the desired sketch style, and negative examples that highlight common misrepresentations in Stable Diffusion outputs, such as images with excessive detail, over-shading, or sketches that resemble photographs of pencil drawings rather than true hand-drawn representations.
+SketchDUO was constructed through a human-in-the-loop pipeline, in which model-generated captions and QA candidates were subsequently verified and revised by human annotators to ensure semantic accuracy and subset-specific stylistic consistency.

+Figure~\ref{fig:data_construction} provides an overview of the SketchDUO construction pipeline, and Table~\ref{tab:data-ex} presents example images, captions, and QA sets from SketchDUO.
+To construct SketchDUO, we selected 30 common classes shared between the QuickDraw~\cite{ha2018neural} and TU-Berlin~\cite{eitz2012hdhso} datasets.
+The selection of classes was designed to achieve a balanced representation of diverse objects, ensuring broad thematic coverage across the dataset.
+SketchDUO comprises 30 classes, distributed across six broad categories to ensure balanced representation and thematic diversity.
+Below, we outline the six main categories and their corresponding classes:

 \begin{enumerate} \item \textbf{Fashion Items:} Hat, Shoe, T-shirt, Umbrella. \item \textbf{Animals:} Butterfly, Cat, Cow, Dog, Elephant, Fish, Horse, Rabbit. \item \textbf{Nature \& Environment:} Flower, Leaf, Moon, Sun, Tree. \item \textbf{Fictional Characters \& Symbols:} Angel, Mermaid, Snowman, Teddy Bear \item \textbf{Fruits \& Food:} Apple, Banana, Cake, Pineapple, Strawberry. \item \textbf{Household Items:} Alarm Clock, Bicycle, House, Mug.